-Osiris Studio Celebrates Three GRAMMY Nominations
+Osiris Studio Celebrates Multiple GRAMMY Nominations

 Michael Graves & Jordan McLeod Honored for Best Historical Album Restoration & Mastering

 Osiris Studio is proud to announce that Michael Graves and Jordan McLeod have each received three nominations for the 68th Annual GRAMMY Awards in the category of Best Historical Album.
+Additionally, albums mastered and/or restored here at Osiris Studio have been nominated for Best Album Notes and Best Contemporary Blues Album.

 The nominated projects span continents, decades, and musical traditions, united by a shared commitment to preserving and presenting culturally significant recordings at the highest level.

-And the nominees are…
+And the Best Historical Album nominees are…

 You Can’t Hip a Square: The Doc Pomus Songwriting Demos